 Court of Protection

-The Court of Protection team manages the personal financial affairs of those who receive a social service from the council but is deemed mentally incapable of dealing with their own financial affairs and has no one else able to assist them.
-This is a last resort service and referrals can only be considered if all other avenues have been exhausted.
+The Court of Protection team manages the financial affairs of clients who receive a social care service from Wiltshire Council and have been assessed as mentally incapable of dealing with their own financial affairs.
+This is a last resort service and referrals can only be considered if no one else is available to assist them and all other avenues have been exhausted.

 What do we do?